 Ransomware are specifically designed to encrypt certain types of files on a user’s computer.
 They usually come with a ransom note asking victims to pay up or lose their files forever.

 While adware are not all malicious, they can certainly be annoying.
-Adware expose their victims to unwanted advertisements.
-To do that, adware redirect users’ browsers to pages that ask them to answer surveys to win prizes, for example.
+They expose victims to unwanted advertisements.
+To do that, they redirect users’ browsers to pages that ask them to answer surveys to win prizes, for example.
 Little do victims know that these pages are fronts for phishing attacks.

 Malvertisements work like adware.
 But unlike the latter, malvertisements hijack legitimate ads or ad networks to deliver malware to victims’ systems.
 Hackers embed malicious code into an ad.
 When clicked, users will be redirected to malicious websites or install malware on their computers.